Jip-Hop/TrueNAS-SCALE-Sandboxes/README.md

 - Edits done with `systemctl edit systemd-nspawn@$SOME_SANDBOX.service` are lost after upgrading SCALE.
 A workaround is available by (ab)using `/run/systemd/system`.
 This is however not in line with the semantics of these dirs: `/run/systemd/system` should be lost each reboot but with this workaround is persistent and `/etc/systemd/system` should be persistent but edits to the `.service` files here are lost on upgrade.
 Fixing this properly requires integrating into the TrueNAS SCALE upgrade process.
 See comments inside `sandboxes-patch` for more info.
 - The `-U` flag in the `/lib/systemd/system/systemd-nspawn@.service` file is causing issues.
 This sets `PrivateUsersOwnership` to `auto` and it will settle on `map` which causes the following errors: can't login with `machinectl login "$SANDBOX_NAME"` and running `systemd-run --machine "$SANDBOX_NAME" --quiet --pipe --wait --collect --service-type=exec ls /root` causes `ls: cannot open directory '/root': Permission denied`.
 As a workaround we explicitly set `--private-users=pick --private-users-ownership=chown` in the `override.conf` file for `systemd-nspawn@.service`.
 TODO: test again with latest update of SCALE if `map` works.
+- When removing a Sandbox with `machinectl remove` while it was enabled to auto-start, the corresponding symlink won't be removed from `/etc/systemd/system/machines.target.wants`

 ## Recommendation